floweredscarf/su25/labs/lab02/index.md

 2. The test is evaluated.
     -   If the condition is false, the loop is finished and execution continues with the code following the for loop.
-    -   If the condition is true, the loop body is executed, increments are performed, and we loop back to the top of step 2 where the test is evaluated again.
+    -   If the condition is true, the loop body is executed, updates are performed, and we loop back to the top of step 2 where the test is evaluated again.
 (Note: We never re-initialize.)